 Flattening Deeply Nested GeoJSON Feature Collections Safely Jump to heading

 Geospatial ETL pipelines frequently break when ingesting vendor-generated GeoJSON containing arbitrary nesting levels, mixed-type arrays, and unbounded metadata objects.
-Flattening deeply nested GeoJSON feature collections safely requires deterministic recursion boundaries, strict coordinate precision management, and explicit type coercion rules.
+Flattening these payloads safely requires deterministic recursion boundaries, strict coordinate precision management, and explicit type coercion rules.
 Without these controls, downstream spatial databases encounter schema drift, geometry validation failures, and silent data truncation.
+This page is the runnable implementation companion to the Nested JSON/GeoJSON Flattening stage, itself a high-precision transformation step within Automated Attribute Transformation & ETL Workflows.

 Core Failure Modes in Nested GeoJSON Jump to heading

-Government and enterprise GIS systems expect rigid attribute schemas.
 When a feature collection contains deeply nested objects or coordinate-like strings, naive flattening produces unpredictable column names, type collisions, and geometry corruption.
-The most frequent pipeline failures include:
+The most frequent pipeline failures are:

-• ValueError: invalid literal for float() during coordinate parsing
+• ValueError: invalid literal for float() during coordinate or attribute parsing

 • Silent precision loss when floating-point coordinates exceed database decimal limits